|

 plates compared

-to dye-sublimation and UV-inkjet
+to dye-sublimation and UV-cured inkjet

 - Durability.
 Screen-printing